jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/2 Introducing the LAB Paper.md

 ![LAB Paper](graphics/labpaper.png)

+---

+The Methodology behind InstructLab
+:bulb:**A method to enable community-driven development and model evolution**

 IBM’s new synthetic data generation method and phased-training protocol allows enterprises to update their Language Models with task-specific knowledge and skills, taking some of the guesswork out of training generative AI models.